Mati365/gh-copilot-extension/README.md

-# gh-copilot-extension
+# Github Copilot Browser Extension

-An extension that enables running GitHub Copilot in your web browser.
+An unofficial extension that enables GitHub Copilot AI to function within your web browser.